ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-caption.md

 ### UI components

-The table caption plugin registers the following UI components:
+The {@link module:table/tablecaption~TableCaption} plugin registers the following UI component:

 * The `toggleTableCaption` button

 #### Toolbars

-The contextual table toolbar shows up when the whole table is selected, for instance using the widget handler or clicking anywhere inside a table.
+{@link module:table/tablecaption~TableCaption} plugin allows adding the `toggleTableCaption` item to the toolbar.
 It is possible to {@link module:table/table~TableConfig#tableToolbar configure} its content.
-This plugin allows adding the `toggleTableCaption` item to the toolbar.

 ### Editor commands